 Your iPhone can work as an excellent solution to host a small conference phone call if your carrier supports it.
-While it won't necessarily take the place of a comprehensive business phone system or one of the many available business phone apps for iOS, it can allow you to merge five calls at one time very quickly and easily once you learn the basic steps to host a conference call on iPhone.
+While it won’t necessarily take the place of a comprehensive business phone system or one of the many available business phone apps for iOS, it can allow you to merge five calls at once quickly and easily once you learn the basic steps to host a conference call on iPhone.

 It’s worth noting that not every mobile carrier or plan supports audio conference calling on iPhone.
 If you don’t see any of the steps or instructions we’ve listed below, check with your service provider or reference your monthly bill to make sure you’re permitted to make conference calls with your mobile device.
 If your carrier doesn’t support this feature, you may still be able to use Group FaceTime to speak with up to 32 people simultaneously if everyone in your group has access to FaceTime on their device and a strong mobile or Wi-Fi connection.

 How to make a conference call using an iPhone

 If your conference group is small, you can avoid the hassle of dialing into a password-protected conference line and just handle it all directly from your iPhone.
 While your ability to make conference calls depends on your carrier or plan, the majority of cellular and data plans include this conferencing calling as a standard feature.